Rjmoodie/yardpass-upgrade/Ideation/waitlist-page.md

 # Waitlist Page Specification

 ## Purpose
-Capture early interest from potential users and build excitement for YardPass launch.
+Capture early interest from potential users and build excitement for Liventix launch.

 ## Page URL
 `/waitlist` or integrated into landing page